kenwenzel/otm-benchmark/README.md

 All of these are persisted either as part of the Create benchmark or during setup of other types of benchmark.

 Each report is assigned a random person as creator and another as last editor.
 An occurrence is generated for each report since they are in a 1:1 relationship.
+The occurrence has a balanced binary tree of subevents.
+Its depth is specified in constants.
 Each report is also assigned three randomly generated attachments, which are persisted with it.

 All attributes of all entities are set, none is left empty.
 Also, lazy loading is disabled on entities.